25/05/1955 - 19/06/1955

 International Expo of Sport Turin 1955

-After two consecutive years of Expos in Italy (Rome in 1953 and Naples in 1954), the BIE allocated Italy the right to host a Special Expo in Turin between 25 May and 19 June 1955.
+After two consecutive years of Expos in Italy (Rome in 1953 and Naples in 1954), the 33rd General Assembly of the BIE recognised Expo 1955 Turin on 3 June 1954.
 The Expo was organised under the theme of Sports, an activity that was growing in social and cultural importance at that time.

 The International Expo on Sport was inaugurated by Giovanni Ponti, Minister of State for Events, Tourism and Sport, under the Olympic symbol.
 The opening was also attended by various epresentatives from National, Regional and Local Government.
 In his opening speech, the Minister stated that the presence of official representatives from the Government, the Senate and the Chamber demonstrated the importance of the Expo and its Sports theme.
 He added that “If assertions and competitions should exist among Nations, they are in the fields of Art, Science and Sport.”